If your customers aren’t paying you on time they’re costing you money. Worse, they may never pay you at all.

 None-the-less, I keep it there as part of laying down the ground rules up front and it does ensure my documentation is complete in the event I do end up going to court.

-Reinforce the ground rules at the invoicing stage
+2. Reinforce the rules at the invoicing stage

-When you issue your invoices it goes without saying that your payment terms must be clearly set out, and that they match the terms you specified in your quotation or proposal.
+When you issue your invoices it goes without saying that your payment due date must be clearly specified, and it must match the terms you specified in your quotation or proposal.

 I sometimes include a copy of the proposal or quotation with my invoice if it’s a first-time customer or if the project took a while, but I don’t bother with repeat customers or short projects.